Brimstone’s Sulfur Recovery Reliability and Maintenance Course

 Cost of Course:

-The cost for Brimstone’s Sulfur Recovery Reliability and Maintenance Course is $4,200 USD per attendee.
-An invoice will be issued after receipt of the registration form.
-Payment is due no later than two weeks prior to the beginning of the course by check or credit card (Visa, Mastercard or American Express) or by wire transfer.
-Registration can be canceled up to two weeks prior to the start of the course without penalty.
+The cost for Brimstone’s Sulfur Recovery Reliability and Maintenance Course will be $3,600 USD per live classroom attendee or $2,800 per virtual (Zoom) attendee.
+Payment is due no later than one week prior to the beginning of the course by check or credit card (Visa, Mastercard or American Express) or by wire transfer.
+Registration can be canceled up to ten days prior to the start of the course without penalty.
 After that deadline, no refunds can be given.
-Attendee substitutions are allowed.
-Make checks payable to “Brimstone STS”.
+Substitutions are allowed at.
+Payments can be made through Paypal, by credit card or by check.
+Payment details will be included in the registration invoice.

 Request More Information: